Regent Seven Seas Cruises

 - Card Rooms (hosts bridge tournaments and lectures)

 - Explorer Lounge and Bar (disco nightclub; operates as a piano bar during the day with resident pianist performances)

-- Meridian Lounge (serves as an entertainment lounge with leather furniture, blue carpeting, dark-wood panelling, antique flooring; has its own bar; serves speciality cocktails)
+- Meridian Lounge (serves as an entertainment lounge with leather furniture, blue carpeting, dark-wood paneling, antique flooring; has its own bar; serves speciality cocktails)

 - Coffee Connection (patisserie, speciality coffees)

 - Horizon Lounge (with a large dance floor; hosts daily trivia shows and offers Afternoon Tea)